-The purpose of the EXMO Anti-Money Laundering and Know Your Customer Policy (hereinafter - the “AML/KYC Policy”) is to identify, prevent and mitigate possible risks of EXMO being involved in illegal activity.
+The purposes of the EXMO’s Anti-Money Laundering and Counter-Terrorist Financing Policy and Know Your Customer Policy (hereinafter - the “AML/CFT and KYC Policy”) is to identify, prevent and mitigate possible risks of EXMO being involved in illegal activity.

-Customer due diligence (“CDD”) has become one of one of the international standards for preventing illegal activity.
-Thus, EXMO has implemented its own verification procedures within the rigorous standards of anti-money laundering and “Know Your Customer” procedures.
+Customer due diligence (“CDD”) has become one of the international standards for preventing illegal activity.
+Thus, EXMO has implemented its own verification procedures within the strict standards of anti-money laundering and counter-terrorist financing procedures.

-The EXMO identification procedure requires the User to provide EXMO with reliable, independent source documents, data or information (for example, a national ID card, an international passport, an extract from the bank, a utility bill).
-For such purposes, EXMO reserves the right to collect the User's identification information for the purposes of AML / KYC Policy compliance.
+The EXMO’s identification procedure requires the User to provide EXMO with reliable, independent source documents, data or information (for example, a national ID card, an international passport, a bank statement, a utility bill).
+For such purposes, EXMO reserves the right to collect the User's identification information for the purposes of AML/CFT and KYC compliance.

 EXMO will take steps to confirm the authenticity of documents and information provided by Users.
 All legal methods for double verification of identification information will be used, and EXMO reserves the right to investigate the cases of certain Users whose identities have been identified as dangerous or suspicious.